Can You Get Disability for Adjustment Disorders?

 - Thoughts of suicide.

-In addition to therapy, some mental health professionals may recommend medication to help with sleep, ease depression, or subside anxiety.
-If these treatments are successful, the symptoms should diminish.
-However, if the trigger is not removed from the person’s life, there is a chance that the symptoms will return.
+In addition to psychotherapy, some mental health professionals may recommend medication to help with sleep, ease depression, or relieve anxiety.
+If these treatments are successful, the symptoms should diminish over time.
+If the trigger is not identified and removed from the person’s life, however, there is a chance that symptoms will return.

-Difference Between Adjustment Disorder vs. PTSD- While adjustment disorders and PTSD occur due to a stressor, they are not the same.
-PTSD develops after something extremely traumatic occurs.
+Difference Between Adjustment Disorder vs. PTSD- While adverse symptoms related to adjustment disorders and post traumatic stress disorder (PTSD) are caused by stressors, the diagnoses are not the same.
+PTSD develops as a result of an extremely traumatizing event.
 The symptoms of PTSD also tend to last longer.
-Both are results of stressors or triggers, but PTSD is a more severe disorder.
+Both disorders are impacted by stressors or triggers, but PTSD is caused by excessive trauma whereas an adjustment disorder involves a disproportionate response to an otherwise normal or anticipated life event.

-Difference Between Adjustment Disorder vs. Depression- Depression is a symptom of adjustment disorders, but Major Depressive Disorder is different.
-An adjustment disorder with depression as a sign can only be diagnosed if it is not part of natural grieving.
-Major Depressive Disorder, however, can be interpreted as a prolonged symptom of natural grieving or understandable sadness.
+Difference Between Adjustment Disorder vs. Depression-Depression is a symptom of adjustment disorders, but Major Depressive Disorder is a different diagnosis.
+An adjustment disorder with depression as a symptom can only be diagnosed if it is not part of the natural grieving process.
+Major Depressive Disorder, however, is characterized by a persistently depressed mood and loss of interest in pleasurable activities and other aspects of life.
+This often accompanied by other symptoms such as insomnia, feelings of guilt or inadequacy, and suicidal ideation.

-Difference Between Adjustment Disorder vs. Acute Stress Disorder- Once again, stress or anxiety is a symptom of adjustment disorders but is not the same as Acute Stress Disorder.
-The symptoms of Acute Stress Disorder don’t last as long as those of an adjustment disorder.
-Acute Stress Disorder symptoms begin within a month of the traumatic event.
-It only lasts anywhere between three days to one month, rather than six months.
+Difference Between Adjustment Disorder vs. Acute Stress Disorder- Once again, stress or anxiety is a symptom of an adjustment disorder but is not the same as Acute Stress Disorder.
+The symptoms of Acute Stress Disorder do not last as long as those of an adjustment disorder.
+Acute Stress Disorder symptoms begin within a month of the traumatic event and generally last anywhere between three days to one month, as opposed to six months.

-Book a consultation, discuss your disability claim concerns, and get extended legal help.
+Book a consultation to discuss your disability claim concerns, and get only the very best legal help.